gabriellovate/wikibib/SETUP.md

 **Execute the remaining commands verbatim.**
 They do not need to be edited (if the setup works as intended).

-You might have to run  **all commands as`sudo`, specially if you are using a Windows Subsystem for Linux.**
 Next you must clone `wikibib/wikibib` and reconfigure the remote repositories.